an experience worth printing about at Print Hall

 As we're shown to our table, I note immediately how flawless the service is.
 My jacket is whisked away to a coat room, and my bag is set up with a bag hook all within seconds.
 Our choice of table water is selected and then our waitress tells us about Jerry's oysters and the sauce for the day.
 Before we've even seen a menu she's taken an order for half a dozen oysters from us.
 Very smart and efficient way of working!

-While we're perusing the wine and cocktail list, our Pacific Oysters ($24) come out to the table.
-They're presented simply but enticingly - resting atop of crushed ice, with threads of seaweed wound underneath.
+While we're perusing the wine and cocktail list, our Pacific Oysters ($24) come out to the table with our complimentary canapes.
+The oysters are presented simply but enticingly - resting atop of crushed ice, with threads of seaweed wound underneath.
 There's a lemon and lime slice, plus the dipping sauce of champagne, shallots and fresh herbs.

 I am, and always have been, a massive sucker for an oyster.
 I love small, sweet oysters which are creamy but not sickening.
 These ones definitely hit the mark - so much so I wish we'd ordered more than just our half dozen.
 They're shucked perfectly, sliding out of the shell with ease - and working in perfect harmony with that vibrant and zingy dip.